craigsbaldwin/quiz-a-tron/README.md

 The Quiz-a-tron is a Vue-powered quiz app designed for We Make Website's wind downs.

-It pulls its data from an external JSONBIN.
+Questions, answers, and choices are stored locally throughout the quiz.
 At the end of the quiz a user's answers are submitted to a different JSONBIN and reviewed on a custom dashboard.

 ## Commands
 `yarn install` - Setup project